atrpy/BIA4-ICA1-Group3/README.md

 # BIA4-ICA1-Group3
-This repository is for a project of ICA1 in BIA4 to solve the neuron dendritic spine classification by Group3 of ZJE students.

-# Dendritic Spine Classification with TinyCNN

-This repository provides a lightweight and efficient deep learning pipeline for **three-class dendritic spine classification** (Mushroom, Stubby, Thin) using a custom-designed **TinyCNN** architecture.

-The project focuses on **practical deployment**, **computational efficiency**, and **robust performance**, demonstrating that compact convolutional networks can outperform larger models for small-scale biological image classification tasks.
+This repository contains the Group 3 project for **ICA1 in BIA4**, developed by students from the **Zhejiang University – University of Edinburgh Institute (ZJE)**.

+This project aims to provide a **practical and efficient solution for large-scale dendritic spine classification**, supporting neuroscience researchers in the **rapid, batch-wise analysis** of neuronal dendritic spine morphology.

 ---

+# SpineClassifier: Dendritic Spine Classification with TinyCNN

+This repository presents a lightweight yet robust deep learning pipeline for **three-class dendritic spine classification** (*Mushroom, Stubby, Thin*) based on a custom-designed **TinyCNN** architecture.

+The software is designed to address a common bottleneck in neuroscience research:
+**the need for fast, reliable, and scalable classification of dendritic spine morphologies from microscopy images**.

+By emphasizing **computational efficiency, reproducibility, and practical usability**, this project demonstrates that compact convolutional neural networks can outperform or closely match large-scale models on small-to-medium biological image datasets.

+---

+## ⚠️ IMPORTANT – How to Use the Software "SpineClassifier"

+**The officially usable software (GUI-based application) is provided ONLY in the GitHub Releases section.**

+**Please download the appropriate version (Windows or macOS) from the Release page and follow the usage video in the `documentation/` folder before running the software.**

+The code in this repository is primarily intended for **development, training, benchmarking, and academic inspection**, rather than direct end-user execution.

+---
+## macOS Security Notice

+When downloading the macOS version of this software from the internet, macOS may display a warning stating that the application cannot be opened because it is from an unidentified developer.

+To resolve this issue:

+1. Open **System Settings**
+2. Navigate to **Privacy & Security**
+3. Scroll down to the **Security** section
+4. Click **Allow Anyway** next to the blocked application
+5. Re-open the application to proceed

+This is a standard macOS security mechanism for applications distributed outside the App Store and does not indicate malicious behavior.

 ## Key Features

-*  **TinyCNN-based classifier** optimized for dendritic spine morphology
+* TinyCNN-based classifier optimized for dendritic spine morphology
-*  End-to-end pipeline: data split → training → evaluation → benchmarking
+* End-to-end workflow: preprocessing → training → evaluation → benchmarking
 * Fair benchmarking against **ViT-B16, ResNet18, CNN-3Layer, SVM, and Random Forest**
-*  Fixed train/test split for reproducibility
+* Fixed train/test split stored as CSV files for reproducibility
-*  Evaluation with **Accuracy, F1, AUC, and inference latency**
+* Evaluation using **Accuracy, F1-score, AUC, and inference latency**
+* GUI-based software for non-programming users (via Release)

 ---